Mete4/2024-mini/Report.md

 # 2024 Fall Miniproject assignment by Mete Gumusayak and Jared Solis

 ### Exercise 1

-max_bright = 19400, min_bright = 40000
+Got the min_bright by running the Pico with bright light and the max_bright by running the Pico while covering the sensor. max_bright = 19400, min_bright = 40000

 ### Exercise 2